floriank/hochfuenf/README.md

 [OneLogin](https://onelogin.com), etc.) in an Elixir context.

-Ultimately, this should be provide an easy way for groups of people to tell each other that they did good work an are appreciated, in a manner that is transparent and traceable.
+Ultimately, this should be provide an easy way for groups of people to tell each other that they did good work and are appreciated, in a manner that is transparent and traceable.

 ## Getting started with development